-1. The Internal Audit Area, through its director, shall have access to the documentation, information or information systems it deems necessary or appropriate for the exercise of its powers, without prejudice to observing the law and the internal rules of the Company and of the other companies of the Group.

-2. In the exercise of its powers, the Internal Audit Area may obtain assistance from any member of the management team or professional of the Company, as well as from other specialised areas both within and outside of the Company.

-3. The director of Internal Audit Area shall generally have the powers necessary to carry out the duties he or she is called upon to perform.

-4. The director of the Internal Audit Area shall act transparently, informing the affected parties of the purpose and scope of its activities whenever practicable

-5. The foregoing shall similarly apply to the heads of the Internal Audit Divisions.
+- 1. The Internal Audit and Risk Division, through its director, shall have access to the documentation, information or information systems it deems necessary or appropriate for the exercise of its powers, without prejudice to observing the law and the internal rules of the Company and of the other companies of the Group. - 2.
+In the exercise of its powers, the Internal Audit and Risk Division may obtain assistance from any member of the management team or professional of the Company, as well as from other specialised areas both within and outside of the Company. - 3.
+The Chief Internal Audit and Risk Officer shall generally have the powers necessary to carry out the duties he or she is called upon to perform. - 4.
+The Chief Internal Audit and Risk Officer shall act transparently, informing the affected parties of the purpose and scope of its activities whenever practicable - 5.
+The foregoing shall similarly apply to the heads of the Internal Audit Divisions.